exasim-project/NeoFOAM/doc/api/executor.rst

     using executor = std::variant<OMPExecutor, GPUExecutor, CPUExecutor>;

-and allows to switch between the different strategy for memory allocation and execution at runtime.
+and allows to switch between the different strategies for memory allocation and execution at runtime.
 We use `std::visit` to switch between the different strategies:

 .. code-block:: cpp